votca/votca/share/doc/input_files.rst

 where ``xx, yy, zz`` are the dimensions of the box.

-A complete reference for XMLtopology file can be found in sec. [sec:ref\_topology].
+A complete reference for a XML topology file can be found in sec. [sec:ref\_topology].

 Trajectories
 ------------

-A trajectory is a set of frames containing coordinates (velocities and forces) for the beads defined in the topology. votcacurrently supports ``.trr``, ``.xtc``, ``.pdb``, ``.gro`` and H5MD ``.h5`` trajectory formats.
+A trajectory is a set of frames containing coordinates (velocities and forces) for the beads defined in the topology.
+VOTCA currently supports ``.trr``, ``.xtc``, ``.pdb``, ``.gro`` and H5MD ``.h5`` trajectory formats.